-After working as a nurse for 32 years, I took early retirement 3 years ago.
+After working as a nurse for thirty two years, I took early retirement three years ago.
 I am now ready for a new challenge and an opportunity to contribute to community life locally.
 I have four grown up children who benefited from an excellent early education at Parkham Primary School.
-I feel that being a school governor and helping other children gain a sound start to their education will be worthwhile and rewarding.
+I feel that being a school governor and helping other children to gain a sound start to their education will be worthwhile and rewarding.

-A governor since the start of the federation, I'm currently chair of Resources and lead governor on premises and health and safety.
-Both my children attended Parkham and believe that heart of a vibrant community is a successful local school.
+A Governor since the start of the Federation, I am currently chair of Resources and Lead Governor on premises and health and safety.
+Both my children attended Parkham and I believe that the heart of a vibrant community is a successful local school.